 Local cache: The local cache is an in-memory cache that stores query results for the cluster’s lifetime or until the cache is full, whichever comes first.
 This cache is useful for speeding up repetitive queries, eliminating the need to recompute the same results.
 However, once the cluster is stopped or restarted, the cache is cleaned and all query results are removed.

 Remote result cache: The remote result cache is a serverless-only cache system that retains query results by persisting them in cloud storage.
+As a result, this cache is not invalidated by the stopping or restarting of a SQL warehouse.
 Remote result cache addresses a common pain point in caching query results in-memory, which only remains available as long as the compute resources are running.
 The remote cache is a persistent shared cache across all warehouses in a Databricks workspace.

 Remote result cache is available for queries using ODBC / JDBC clients and SQL Statement API.